MarcusWolschon/osmeditor4android/BUILDING.md

 ## Build flavors

-Due to the forced upgrade policy from google from November 1st 2018 onwards we are now supporting two build flavors: _current_ that will target a recent Android SDK and support library and _legacy_ that will support old Android versions as long as practical.
+Due to the forced upgrade policy from google from November 1st 2018 onwards we supported two build flavors: _current_ that will target a recent Android SDK and support library and _legacy_ that will support old Android versions as long as practical.

 For version 15.0 the legacy flavour has been removed as androidx doesn't support versions older than Android 4 and as versions older than 4.1 do not support TLS 1.2 they would be largely non-functional in any case, however flavours may be reactivated if necessary.